dev-satyamjha/ISM/README.md

 ---

-> App story: It took me about 3 months to build this from scratch starting from the logo only, changed the logo 3 times, writing codes, fixing it for good, making it stable for all the systems, sending links to friends to download, it took me a lot of hardwork and dedication.
-I hope you guys would love using this app, though the app has a paid version which most of us don't like but the free version would also take care of most of the tasks.
-Please shower your love and support for this app ❤️
+## ☕ The Story Behind ISM+

+The idea for ISM+ was born out of sheer frustration.
+I searched the entire internet for a simple, native Windows app that could show me my real-time network speeds directly in the taskbar.
+What I found was a wasteland—existing apps were either completely non-functional, hidden behind ridiculous subscription paywalls.

+So, on **February 28, 2026**, I decided to build it myself.

+It took me about 3 months of dedication to build this completely from scratch.
+It started with just a logo (which I redesigned three times before getting it right), writing lines of core C# telemetry code, debugging, making it perfectly stable across different Windows environments, and constantly sending fresh builds to my friends for rigorous testing.
+A massive amount of hard work went into making this feel like a seamless part of the Windows OS.

+While there is a paid Pro version (which helps support the endless hours of development!), I intentionally designed the Free, open-source version to beautifully handle all the essential tasks most users need.

+Please shower your love and support for this app, star the repository, and share it with fellow Windows power users! ❤️

+---

 <div align="center">
 Made with ❤️ for Windows power users.